aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/node/prefix/_index.md

 ---
 title: Node.Prefix
 second_title: Aspose.SVG for .NET API Reference
 description: Node Prefix property.
-The namespace prefix of this node or null if it is unspecified.
-When it is defined to be null setting it has no effect
+Returns the namespace prefix of the specified element or null if no prefix is specified
 type: docs
 weight: 140
 url: /net/aspose.svg.dom/node/prefix/
 ---
 ## Node.Prefix property

-The namespace prefix of this node, or null if it is unspecified.
-When it is defined to be null, setting it has no effect
+Returns the namespace prefix of the specified element, or null if no prefix is specified.

 ```csharp
 public virtual string Prefix { get; set; }